mozilla/global-sprint/_articles/projects.md

 Project leads must:

 * document and prepare their projects **in advance** of the Sprint
-* on the day-of, welcome both in-person and online contributors of all levels
-* coordinate project work
-* answer questions and troubleshoot
-* approve contributions and pull requests
+* be available from 9-5 in their local time on the day the Sprint to coordinate project work, answer questions and troubleshoot, and approve contributions and pull requests
-* be an enthusiastic, helpful, and patient presence.
+* be a welcoming, enthusiastic, and patient project leader

 **PLEASE NOTE: By submitting a project, you agree to be available in a virtual and/or in-person capacity on June 1st-2nd from 9-5 in your time zone to field project contributions and promote your project.**